 Is my personal information private?

-Who runs Duotrope?
+Who owns and runs Duotrope?

 Duotrope is run by Duotrope LLC (registered in the state of New Mexico).
 We are a small team ("the Duotroopers") of published writers and former editors.
 None of us is on the staff or board of directors of any of the publications that we list.